GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

     use their phone to upload pictures of their ID.
 Desktop users will not be offered this choice when this flag is set to `full_outage`.

-## Scheduling a Maintenance Window
+## Schedule a Maintenance Window

-The scheduled maintenance window is controlled by the config entries
+The scheduled maintenance window is controlled by the config flags

 * `vendor_status_idv_scheduled_maintenance_start`
 * `vendor_status_idv_scheduled_maintenance_finish`

-Which are the start and end times for the maintenance window.
-These are both string values, and specify the start and end time of the window.
+These are string values that specify the start and end time of the window.
+Use ISO8601 date format.

-You should use ISO8601 date formats here.
 For example:

 * `2023-11-15T05:30Z` for a time in UTC
 * `2023-11-15T01:30-5:00` for a time in Eastern Standard Time (5 hours behind UTC)

-While the code will accept a wide variety of other formats for the date and time, it will also **fail silently, and not take IdV down for the maintenance window** if it can't figure out what format the times are in.
+While the code will accept a wide variety of other formats for the date and time, it will **fail silently, and not take IdV down for the maintenance window** if it can't parse the values.

 ## Proofing Resolution Result Missing Alert
 On rare occasions, the third party proofing checks will time out and the